Posts Tagged ‘Non-fiction’

-Differences between Documentary Story Telling and Television Non-fiction Programming
+Differences between Documentary Story Telling and Television Nonfiction Programming

 Non-fiction storytelling – Documentary – is about exploring reality, current issues and other subjects with the purpose of informing and possibly bringing candid insights to the viewer.
-Hopefully, giving the viewer choices regarding how they end up feeling about the subject.
-Documentaries are very different than the news or “Reality” programming in that documentaries are about conveying information in a narrative form.
+Hopefully, giving the viewer choices about how they end up feeling about the subject.
+Documentaries are very different from the news or “Reality” programming in that documentaries are about conveying information in a narrative form.
 Some documentaries are both informative and entertaining.

-J R Martin
+James R Martin

 Nightly News on Cable Channels CNN, MSNBC, and FOX report varying versions of the news.
 MSNBC at this prime time hour features Chris Mathews who is a commentator and opinionated.
 CNN and Fox purport to be reporting the News at this hour but tend to sensationalize the facts.